 This post has been updated to add new photos and recipe tips.

-These potato latke muffins have all the crispy goodness of potato pancakes, but are baked instead of fried.
-Made with potatoes and onions, they have the perfect tender inside with the crispy caramelized edges.
-Perfect for Passover or Hanukkah.
+These flourless potato latke muffins have all the crispy goodness of potato pancakes, but are baked instead of fried.
+Made with potatoes and onions, they have the perfect tender inside with a crispy caramelized outside.
+They are just like potato kugel only better with more crunchy edges.
+Perfect for Passover, Hanukkah, and Rosh Hashanah.

 Potato latkes are traditionally served for Hanukkah, but my family’s tradition is to serve these for Passover Seder.
-They work well for Passover since they are made without wheat flour, which is one of the grains not eaten during Passover.
-These muffins are just like potato kugel, but with more crispy edges.
+They work well for Passover since they are made without regular wheat flour, which is one of the grains not eaten during Passover.
 They are also great when you want to served baked latkes instead of fried.
+Serve them as a potato side dish for any holiday or shabbat.
+Guests love them, and they always disappear no matter how many I make.

 Why You'll Love This Recipe